 - Hyperautomation brings together several components of legal automation and AI and machine learning to amplify work automation.
 The goal of hyperautomation is to optimize and deliver work more effectively, more efficiently and at a lower risk to drive innovation.
 A crucial component of hyperautomation is the ability to include humans in the digitization process.
 Hyperautomation can provide insights into ROI and leverage AI to enable end-to-end intelligent automation.
 For example, consider a law firm utilizing two technologies – one that intelligently reads data and documents and the other being an RPA tool (robot).
 An incoming email from a client triggers the RPA robot to read the email and its attachment.
 It logs in to the client’s system as an accredited user and downloads the data to be processed by the reading tool.
 The tool reads all the document’s data (which a human usually had to do) and extracts the relevant information utilizing machine learning to pass back to the RPA robot to populate the case management system and the finance system.
 It then notifies the supervising partner of the critical case information.
 With hyperautomation, the time to open a file decreases from 90 minutes to 10 minutes.
 It meets the service-legal agreement for the first response and the file opening administration team – through AI-assisted automation – focuses on higher-value work for the more complex cases.

 Once you understand the different types of legal AI and automation and what you’re trying to achieve through automation, you can start to develop and implement your ideal technology plan for your law department.

-To hear more about legal AI and automation, the benefits of combining artificial intelligence and law departments and the essential elements to consider before deciding on technologies, you can listen to our entire podcast interview with Eric (see below.)
+To hear more about legal AI and automation, the benefits of combining artificial intelligence and law departments and the essential elements to consider before deciding on technologies, you can listen to our entire podcast (see below.)